WeblateOrg/weblate/docs/admin/access.rst

 certain set of permissions.
 These roles can be applied between groups for one or more projects or one or more components between projects.
 See :ref:`auth-model` for more details.

-After installation a default set of groups is created, and you can use those to assign users roles for the whole instance (see :ref:`default-groups`).
+After installation a default set of groups are created, and you can use those to assign users roles for the whole instance (see :ref:`default-groups`).
 Additionally when :ref:`acl` is turned on, you can assign users to specific translation projects.
 More fine-grained configuration can be achieved using :ref:`custom-acl`.